-The approach uses two kinds of data: i) \emph{training data}---existing human data used to optimize AI simulations, and ii) \emph{validation} or \emph{test data}---existing human data related to but distinct from the training data, used to test whether the optimized agents generalize.
+The approach uses two kinds of data: (i) \emph{training data}---existing human data used to optimize AI simulations, and (ii) \emph{validation} or \emph{test data}---existing human data related to but distinct from the training data, used to test whether the optimized agents generalize.
 The ultimate goal is to produce agents that can more accurately predict human behavior in novel \emph{target settings} where no prior human data exist, but that lie in the same broad domain as the training and validation settings.

 The first step of the approach is to limit the ``space'' of \persona{s} to a subset motivated by some economic theory or causal mechanism relevant to the novel setting of interest.
 This theory-grounding is analogous to constraining the functional form of the hypothesis class in machine learning.
-Continuing with the dictator game example, where social preferences likely determine behavior, one might choose the candidate set of \persona{s} characterized by known drivers of the relevant preferences (e.g., \emph{``You are \{level\}}'' for all \emph{levels} in \{\emph{self-interested but fair, altruistic, selfish}\}).
+Continuing with the dictator game example, where social preferences likely determine behavior, one might choose the candidate set of \persona{s} characterized by known drivers of the relevant preferences (e.g., \emph{``You are \{level\}}'' for all \emph{levels} $\in$ \{\emph{self-interested but fair, altruistic, selfish}\}).

 The second step is to optimize over this set to best match the human training data.\footnote{There is an active literature on optimizing prompts \citep{khattab2024dspy}.} All candidate \persona{s} are put in simulations of the settings that produced the training data (e.g., a \$20 dictator game).
-Optimization effectively filters these candidate \persona{s} down to a subset whose simulated responses are closest to the human training distribution.
-We employ two optimization methods: (i) a selection method that identifies the optimal mixture of \persona{s} from the candidate set \citep{Jackson2025Mixture,leng2024calibrate,bui2025mixture}, and (ii) a construction method that optimizes numerical parameters embedded directly in the prompts.
-Both methods produce a final set of \persona{s}.
-If the set achieves good in-sample fit, we have reason to believe they will generalize because they are also grounded in a relevant theory.
+Optimization effectively filters these candidate \persona{s} down to a final subset whose simulated responses are closest to the human training distribution.
+We employ two optimization methods: (i) a selection method that identifies the optimal mixture of \persona{s} from the candidate set \citep{leng2024calibrate,Jackson2025Mixture,bui2025mixture}, and (ii) a construction method that optimizes numerical parameters embedded directly in the prompts.
+If the final optimized set achieves a good in-sample fit, we have reason to believe they will generalize because they are also grounded in a relevant theory.
 Poor in-sample fit suggests a mismatch between the theory and the training setting or an inadequate operationalization of that theory.
-In either case, we revise the candidate \persona{s} and re-optimize.
+In this case, we revise the candidate \persona{s} and re-optimize.